 Wild Cave Tours operates all year round except for Christmas Day.
 Bookings are essential.
 Tours are conducted more regularly in the summer season, usually 2-3 per week.

 If you’re 14 years* or over (*see Trip Notes), tired of the crowds and concrete paths and want to discover scenery more than skin deep, then this is the sensible way to see Tasmania’s natural or “wild” caves.
 The maximum ratio is 6 to a guide, maximum 8 in a tour (up to 22 in two trips for special interest groups).

 Your specialist guides work under Tasmanian licence and accreditation requirements.
 The service commenced in 1989 to provide professional cave experiences delivered by experienced caving club people.
 Bushwalking, fishing, quiet camping and many accommodation options are available locally.

 Each trip is different, because the style is tailored for you.
 Choose from easy, walking passages to climbing and squeezy passages.
-The grade may be easy up to moderate, but does not normally include vertical ropes.
+The grade may be easy up to moderate, but does not normally include technical vertical roping.
 The caves are undeveloped (natural) caves of the Mole Creek Karst National Park in the Tasmanian Wilderness World Heritage Area.
-Options include photography, music/voice, glow-worms, a peaceful underground wilderness experience, environmental interpretation, fossils, fauna, speleo-skills, adventure/challenges and river caves (compliant with the Australian Speleological Federation’s Minimal Impact Caving Code).
+Options include photography, music/voice, glow-worms, a peaceful underground wilderness experience, environmental interpretation, fossils, fauna, speleo-skills, river caves and adventure/challenges (compliant with the Australian Speleological Federation’s Minimal Impact Caving Code).